 2. Heavy cream

 Some curries or Indian dishes call for heavy cream as a thickener, so this is another choice that works well.
 Heavy cream adds a richness that’s perfect with curry.
-You’ll likely only need a few tablespoons.
+Use 2 parts heavy cream to 1 part water to substitute for the consistency of coconut milk.

 3. Sour cream